commando/commando/README.md

 5. Create a user in MySQL to connect with.
 6. Edit `/classes/MySQLConfiguration.php` and provide the connection details to MySQL.
-7. Create a user in MongoDB to connect with. *If you need MongoDB hosting check out https://mongohq.com or https://mongolab.com.*
-8. Edit `/classes/MongoConfiguration.php` and provide the connection details to MongoDB.

-9. Import the MySQL schema located in `/schema/latest.sql` into MySQL.
+7. Import the MySQL schema located in `/schema/latest.sql` into MySQL.

 ```` bash
 	$ mysql --user=USERNAME --pass=PASSWORD --host=SERVERHOST DATABASE < /schema/latest.sql
 ````

-10. Assign the MySQL user created above to the new database `commando`.
+8. Assign the MySQL user created above to the newly imported database `commando`.
-11. Create a database `commando` and a collection `executions` in MongoDB.
-Create the following standard indexes on the `executions` collection:
+9. Create a database `commando` and a collection `executions` in MongoDB. *If you need MongoDB hosting check out https://mongohq.com or https://mongolab.com.*
+10. Create the following standard indexes on the `executions` collection:

 ```` json
     { "executed" : 1 }